sarah-star/recipes/pancakes.md

 - Flour
 - Baking powder
 - Salt
-- Sugar
 - Milk
 - Eggs
 - Butter

 ## Preparing the batter

-- Combine the flour, baking powder, salt and sugar
+- Combine the flour, baking powder, and salt
 - Make a well in the center and pour in the milk, eggs and butter
 - Throw it all away